Alexander Tsiaras: 1980s

 In the early 1980s, Tsiaras’ work in Greece attracted the attention of the German/US monthly magazine, Geo, who assigned him to travel to his parents' villages to document them through photography.
 These works, “My Father's Greece”, were published in Geo in 1982.
 Geo later collaborated with Tsiaras to help them launch as an international presence using his visual prowess.

-After his work abroad, Tsiaras returned to the United States and studied painting and sculpting with the well-known artist Lucas Samaras and sculptor George Segal, but it was the drama of medical intervention that gripped him most.
-Photographing and documenting the marvel of surgical operations became a point of increasing focus.

 Tsiaras’ next move was to teach himself mathematics and physics, and he used this knowledge to start developing his own lenses, including one for a microscope that was used to photograph the first images of human eggs in an in vitro fertilization program.
 Another lens, designed for use with an endoscope, is capable of photographing a fetus from outside the amniotic sac.
 Images developed using this lens became cover stories for Life Magazine.

 In 1989, Tsiaras realized the potential of computer-generated imagery and learned UNIX, then C and C++ to write his own programs that transferred his knowledge of light moving through physical space to light moving through tissue in virtual space.

-Tsiaras formed part of an innovative team that designed 3D imaging technologies capable of analyzing the density of tissues, the results of which could then be extrapolated and segmented to perform surgical operations in advance.
-They received grants from major groups such as Intel and Apple to further their technology.
-"Before this software, [surgeons] would sometimes have to perform the operation maybe four times in order to get it right," said Tsiaras.
-"But this way, you can do the measurements in advance and achieve it in one go".